Cy-Fair High School: Swimming

-The 2021-2022 girls’ swim team claimed the District 17-6A titles, with 140 points, on February 2, 2022.
+The 2021–2022 girls’ swim team claimed the District 17-6A titles, with 140 points, on February 2, 2022.

 Music

 Band

-On August 14, 2017, the Cy-Fair High School marching band claimed the grand champion award, or first place in Enrollment Class V, repeating in earning the top award at the third annual Battle at the Berry Marching Contest at Cy-Fair FCU Stadium.
+On October 14, 2017, the Cy-Fair High School marching band claimed the grand champion award, or first place in Enrollment Class V, repeating in earning the top award at the third annual Battle at the Berry Marching Contest at Cy-Fair FCU Stadium.
 It was hosted by the Cypress Springs High School marching band.
 It featured 19 bands from across the Houston area competing in four different classifications based on marching band enrollments.

-On April 2nd, 2022, at the Texas Color Guard Circuit Percussion/Winds State Championship Finals that was held at Texas A&M University's Reed Arena, Cy-Fair High School's indoor percussion ensemble won in its distinct division, known as the Percussion Scholastic Open division.
+On April 2, 2022, at the Texas Color Guard Circuit Percussion/Winds State Championship Finals that was held at Texas A&M University's Reed Arena, Cy-Fair High School's indoor percussion ensemble won in its distinct division, known as the Percussion Scholastic Open division.
 They were first place in the Percussion Scholastic Open.
-They performed their winning performance at 7:35 pm on April 2nd.
+They performed their winning performance at 7:35 pm on April 2.

+On September 30, 2023, the Cy-Fair High School marching band won their first Bands of America Shenandoah regional, or first place in Enrollment Class AAAA, at the North Houston Bands of America regional Marching Contest at Woodforest bank stadium.
+They won with 81.000 as their score.
+It was hosted by the College park High School marching band.
+It featured 33 bands from across the Houston area competing in two different classifications based on school enrollment.

+Just shortly after, on October 30, 2023, at the Alamodome, in San Antonio, the Cy-Fair High School marching band competed at the UIL Class 6A State Marching Band Championships.
+The following day, on October 31, 2023, at 3:30 pm, the CFHS marching band performed, "Caging the Swarm" in the Finals Round.
+The significance of the band's placement in the final round is that, since the establishment of the 6A classification in 2006, this was the first time the band made it to the final round for 6A in the school's history, and the Cy-Fair and Bridgeland bands were the school district's first ever participants in the Finals Round.

+Almost a year later, on September 28, 2024, at the Bands Of America North Houston Regional located at Woodforest Bank Stadium in Conroe, Texas, the school's band earned a second place spot for their production, “Gravity.”

 Choir

-On March 2, 2019, the Cy-Fair High School’s Cy-Fair Singers won first place at the prestigious Madrigal & Chamber Choir Festival at the Coker United Methodist Church in San Antonio.
+On March 2, 2019, the Cy-Fair High School's Cy-Fair Singers won first place at the prestigious Madrigal & Chamber Choir Festival at the Coker United Methodist Church in San Antonio.
 They were crowned first-place winners out of 38 competing ensembles.
 They were named as the 2020 honor choir.

 JROTC

 In the second Marksmanship and Drill Meet, Cy-Fair High School won 10 trophies in 2018.

-Cy-Fair High School Air Force JROTC unit has won the Distinguished Unit Award for four years in a row, starting from the school year 2016-2017 and until 2019-2020.
+Cy-Fair High School Air Force JROTC unit has won the Distinguished Unit Award for four years in a row, starting from the school year 2016–2017 and until 2019–2020.